top of page

 All pictures or mirrors are to be removed and placed in a safe place before painting the room.

-Protective nylon covers for furniture or dustsheets for protection for the floor.
+Protective nylon covers for furniture or dust sheets for floor protection.
 Protective nylon, with attached tape for direct mounting on the windows.
-This will prevent washing and removing annoying drops of paint on them
+This will prevent paint from washing off and annoying paint drops from forming on them.

 Protective paper with duct tape – to protect the door sills and frames, electric switches, ceilings or small details of the doors.

-If there are any types of furniture in the room, it is best to move them to the middle of the room and wrap them with protective nylon or dustsheets for protection.
+If there are any pieces of furniture in the room, it is best to move them to the centre and wrap them in protective nylon or dust sheets.

-The feature or accent wall will depend on the space, but the wall that comes into view opposite the entrance in most cases works best as the feature wall.
+The feature or accent wall will depend on the space, but in most cases, the wall that comes into view opposite the entrance works best.

 Light colours work best in dark rooms and make walls and ceilings appear further away, making small rooms feel larger.
 Dark colours can make a room feel more intimate and cosy.
 Bright colours give the room a cheerful, upbeat feel.
 For square rooms, make one wall a feature wall by painting it in a different colour to give the room a more dramatic, less boxy look.